Machine learning techniques in joint default assessment: Results

+Figure \ref{densiti} shows that the three ML methods provide similar densities, while the LR is significantly different, also in the tails.
+This will be reflected in the analysis below, particularly in the risk measures.

+The corresponding parameters $a, b$ are in Table \ref{ModMom}.
+The remaining entries of the Table are the theoretical or paramerical mean and correlation, which are the counterparts of the emprical - or non parametric - ones in the previous Table:

-The Kolmogorov-Smirnov test of the four $\beta$ distributions reject their appropriateness to describe the mixing variable, since the $p$-value is close to zero in all cases.
+The Kolmogorov-Smirnov test of the four $\beta $ distributions reject their appropriateness to describe the mixing variable, since the $p$-value is close to zero in all cases.
 However, Table \ref{ModMom} shows that the theoretical moments are very close to the non parametrical ones.
-This means that despite the misspecifications for the distribution of $Q$, we expect that theoretical and empirical VaR are close, with a possible more significant discrepancy in correspondence to $ \alpha=0.99$, as discussed in Section \ref{not}.
-In Table 5 we compare the fit to the non parametrical distribution of $Q_h$, $h=$LR, RF, AB, KNN, of the corresponding beta distribution, using the Kullback-Leibler (KL) distance.
-Because we do not want to incur into the problems of computing high factorials, we do the comparison on a portfolio of $d=25$ obligors.
+This means that, despite the misspecifications for the distribution of $Q$, we expect theoretical and empirical $\VaR$ to be close, with a possible more significant discrepancy in correspondence to $\alpha =0.99$ (see Section \ref {not}).

-The conclusion from Table \ref{KL} is that the parametrical pmf is closer to the non parametrical one for the LR and AB.
-We therefore focus on these two cases to estimate the VaR for the large portfolio.We should notice that the overall fit of the beta distribution does not correspond to the higher correlations.